 Submit a Project Proposal

-Writing a proposal may land you a grant for a great projects, sustainable research, or event, all of which can leave a lasting impact at UC Davis!
+The TGIF Main Grant offers up to $20,000 for students, staff, and faculty to pursue project ideas, sustainable research, or event, all of which can leave a lasting impact at UC Davis!

-The committee hopes you will build on our already excellent programs, innovations, and long term planning.
-We cannot wait to see all your brilliant ideas!
+The TGIF committee cannot wait to see all your brilliant ideas!

 Who Can Write A Proposal?

-The proposal review panel is the TGIF Committee, which is currently comprised of eight undergraduates, one graduate student as an alternate, and one staff member.
+The proposal review panel is the TGIF Committee, which is comprised of undergraduate, graduate, staff, and faculty representatives as well as ex-officio non-voting members.
 For more information about the Committee, see About TGIF.

 Interested in applying for a TGIF Grant?
 Read on!